valkalyne/bluesky-ie6-client/README.md

 ## instructions

-u need somesort of webserver to run this on and something like [WebOne](https://github.com/atauenis/webone) to make Functional requests..
+u need somesort of webserver to run this on and something like [WebOne](https://github.com/atauenis/webone) to make Functional requests on IE7 and prior..

-you'll also have to enable accessing data sources across domains in inetcpl (Internet Options)!!!
+you'll also have to enable accessing data sources across domains in inetcpl (Internet Options) in IE9 and prior!!!

 if u were wondering it works a Lot Better in Modern Browsers ...